Zār: Oman

 In Muscat, Fanny Lutton (a missionary) recorded that Bait-e-Zaar was the largest and most expensive "house of sorcery".
 She recounts that blood of the animal sacrifice was used liberally to anoint the possessed, and that it was drunk.
 By her account, Black enslaved women danced at the ceremonies, and the possessed danced with them until she was exhausted.

 Possession is partially determined by the afflictions experienced by the possessed.
 The affliction will not be treatable by normal methods, and common elements include: persistent headaches, dizziness, insomnia, lack of appetite, loss of senses and time, inability to work, narcolepsy, pain, and fits of anger, singing, laughing, crying, and head-banging.

 Zar leaders may inherit their position or be called to it.
 They may be male or female, and the titles given to them are Umm al Zar (Mother of Zār), Aqeed al Zar (Commander of Zār), or Sheikh/Sheikhah Ziran.
 They have mastery over the spirits and can summon them within themselves at will.
 At zār ceremonies, the zār leader induces their own spirit to possess them, and then tries to "lure" the patient's zār.

 The initiation/"exorcism" ceremony is called a ramsa and lasts between one and seven days.
 Ramsas are not held during pilgrimage, prayer, Ramadan, or on Fridays.
 The ramsa is considered temporary relief.
 More lasting relief cones from initiation, and reoccurrence of symptoms or the spirit taking over at ceremonies is likely.
-The patient (mobtala'a, meaning possessed of afflicted one) wears special clothes and fasts till the end of the ceremony, sitting in the center of proceedings.
+The patient (mobtala'a, meaning possessed or afflicted one) wears special clothes and fasts till the end of the ceremony, sitting in the center of proceedings.
 The zār leader wears colorful clothes and carries a cane, while singing zār songs and closely watching the patient.
 The patient's reactions to the songs are used to diagnose which spirits possess them.
 The zār leader's singing is accompanied by drums, usually three.
 They are played slowly at first, with the music gradually speeding up.
 In addition to their own sings, zār spirits are associated with certain beats.
 People's movements correspond to the intensity of the drums.

 First, the identity of the spirit must be determined.
 Questions are asked of it in Arabic or "zār language".
 If the spirit is uncooperative, the spirit is flogged (via the patient), cajoled, or provoked into revealing itself.
 If absolutely no zār reveals itself, zār is not considered to be the real cause of affliction.
 If a spirit does reveal itself, it makes it clear why it has possessed someone.
 It will ask for things related to envy, jealousy, social relationships, or just for general gifts.
 It may warn of some impending danger as well.
 If the demands are reasonable, they are generally agreed to.

 After this, the patient dances, temporarily expelling the spirit.
 They then collapse, trance, and "sleep".
 The zār leader orders the sacrifice of an appropriate animal and the patient is given its blood to drink.